LooDaHu/ARORA_General_-Introduction/README.md

 >Github: @LooDaHu
 >WeChat: a651120561

-This is just a simple tutorial about how to fast working on this framework if you want to learn more and deep, please refer [API GUIDE](https://www.django-rest-framework.org/)
+This is just a simple tutorial about how to fast working on this frameworkset up, if you want to learn more and deep, please refer [API GUIDE](https://www.django-rest-framework.org/)

-What you know about  [Django](https://docs.djangoproject.com/en/2.2/) is also able to use on the development when you use Django-RESTful framework because this framework is based on the Django.
-Sometimes, if you think the built-in functions in this framework is not good to use or not fit your requirement, using Django is an alternative way to try.
+What you know about  [Django](https://docs.djangoproject.com/en/2.2/) is also able to use on the development when you Because Django-_RESTful framework because this _framework is based on the Django.
+Sometimes, if you think the built-in functions in this framework is not good to use or not fit your requirement, using Django is an alternative way to try. , if you feel not good enough for Django_REST_framework, using [Django](https://docs.djangoproject.com/en/2.2/) is a good option to develop your code.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzMTM4MTExOCw4MjAwNjYyODksLTMwMj
+eyJoaXN0b3J5IjpbNTE1MTMyODYsMTkzMTM4MTExOCw4MjAwNj
-E4MzY4MSwtMTc1MDAxNjkwOCwtMTgwMDQzMzk4NSwtMTUzNDY5
+YyODksLTMwMjE4MzY4MSwtMTc1MDAxNjkwOCwtMTgwMDQzMzk4
-OTk5MSwtMjA4OTQzNjUyMCwxNzEwODkxODM3LDkyODczNTk5OC
+NSwtMTUzNDY5OTk5MSwtMjA4OTQzNjUyMCwxNzEwODkxODM3LD
-wtOTY3MzYzMzYsMjg0MDY1NzM2LC0zOTM5OTQ3MzAsODQ0ODEw
+kyODczNTk5OCwtOTY3MzYzMzYsMjg0MDY1NzM2LC0zOTM5OTQ3
-MjAyLC00Njc0MjUyNjcsMTg2NDY2MDY3NCwxOTIzNTgzNTY2LD
+MzAsODQ0ODEwMjAyLC00Njc0MjUyNjcsMTg2NDY2MDY3NCwxOT
-EzMjUwNTYwODIsMTAyMDA4NDM5MSwxNzEwMDIwMTk3LC0xNDcx
+IzNTgzNTY2LDEzMjUwNTYwODIsMTAyMDA4NDM5MSwxNzEwMDIw
-MjY1OTI5XX0=
+MTk3XX0=
 -->